amd/aocl-crypto/docs/resources/Main_Page.md

 ## CONTACTS

-<b>AOCL Crypto is developed and maintained by AMD.
+<b>AOCL Cryptography is developed and maintained by AMD.
 For support of these libraries and the other tools of AMD Zen Software Studio, see https://www.amd.com/en/developer/aocc/compiler-technical-support.html</b>